Behind the Numbers

 Overdose Deaths

 No one should die from overdose.
 These deaths are preventable.
-In 2022, overdose deaths reached record highs.
-The Center for Disease Control and Prevention (CDC) reports that there were 110,774 deaths in 2022.
-This is a nearly 4% increase from 2021.
-These are not just numbers; they are lives.
-They are our loved ones: our families, our friends, our neighbors.
+Provisional 2023 data shows a slight decrease in overdose deaths, and new reports show a decrease from June 2023-June 2024.
+While this is encouraging, overdose deaths still remain too high.
+This page focuses on official 2022 data (most reliable data).
+The CDC reports that there were 107,941 deaths in 2022.
+These are not just numbers; they are our loved ones: our families, our friends, our neighbors.
 Criminalization is driving the overdose crisis.
 Yet, many elected officials continue to fail our communities by calling for ineffective punitive policies as a response to the crisis.
 Elected officials must prioritize a health-based approach instead.

 • In 2022, overdose deaths have risen in most states and Washington D.C.